 - To assist in the assembly and disassembly of show productions and production equipment on stage.

-- Stagehand Job objective is to load and Unload equipment by department for concert or special events.
+- The stagehand Job’s objective is to load and Unload equipment by the department for concerts or special events.

-- Some materials may be combustible due to the fact that they are pyrotechnic make the job that much more important.
+- Some materials may be combustible due to the fact that they are pyrotechnic making the job that much more important.

-- The other parts of the job factors are making sure crates are properly unloaded.
+- The other part of the job factor is making sure crates are properly unloaded.

 - That the materials inside the boxes are intact and that they go to the right department.

-- Setting up stages are a different thing altogether depending on the department your in weather that be in Staging, Rigging, Lights, Audio, Pyro, Etc.
+- Setting up stages is a different thing altogether depending on the department you are in whether that be in Staging, Rigging, Lights, Audio, Pyro, Etc.